intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/guide/keras_mixed_precision.md.txt

 optimizer = mixed_precision.LossScaleOptimizer(optimizer)
 ```

 You can choose an explicit loss scale or otherwise customize the loss scaling behavior, but it is highly recommended to keep the default loss scaling behavior, as it has been found to work well on all known models.
-See the [`tf.keras.mixed_precision.LossScaleOptimizer`](https://www.tensorflow.org/api_docs/python/tf/keras/mixed_precision/LossScaleOptimizer) documention if you want to customize the loss scaling behavior.
+See the [`tf.keras.mixed_precision.LossScaleOptimizer`](https://www.tensorflow.org/api_docs/python/tf/keras/mixed_precision/LossScaleOptimizer) documentation if you want to customize the loss scaling behavior.

 Next, define the loss object and the [`tf.data.Dataset`](https://www.tensorflow.org/api_docs/python/tf/data/Dataset)s: